FC Moscow: European history

 FC Moscow in its first appearance on the European arena reached the third round of 2006 Intertoto Cup and was eliminated by Hertha BSC Berlin.

 FC Moscow made their second appearance in Europe in the 2008–09 UEFA Cup, beating Legia Warsaw in the qualifying round.

 Nicknames

-Fans and journalists call FC Moskva The Citizens (Горожане).
+Fans and journalists called FC Moskva The Citizens (Горожане).
 The colloquial nickname for the club is The Caps (Кепки), which refers to Moscow government ownership (former Moscow mayor Yuriy Luzhkov usually wears a cap).

 Notable players

 Had international caps for their respective countries.
 Players whose name is listed in bold represented their countries while playing for FC Moscow/Torpedo-ZIL/Torpedo-Metallurg.